dribnet/purvs/README.md

   * `angleStart` : begining angle of arc
   * `angleEnd` : ending angle of arc
   * `size` : radius of the second circle
-  * `offsetx` : x offset of the second circle relative to the first one
+  * `width` : x offset of the second circle relative to the first one
   * `offsety` : y offset of the second circle relative to the first one